integeruser/jgltut/README.md

 License
 -------
-This project is licensed under the [Attribution 4.0 International license](http://creativecommons.org/licenses/by/4.0/): you can do what you want with my work, but I kindly ask you to simply provide a link to this repository.
+This project is licensed under the [Attribution 4.0 International license](http://creativecommons.org/licenses/by/4.0/): you can do what you want with my code, but if you want to publish some derived work I kindly ask you to simply provide a link to this repository.

 Credits
 -------